Quasi-War

-The Quasi-War (Note: Quasi-guerre) was an undeclared war from 1798 to 1800 between the United States and the French First Republic.
+The Quasi-War, (Note: Quasi-guerre) 1798 to 1800, was an undeclared war between the United States and the French First Republic.
 It was fought almost entirely at sea, primarily in the Caribbean and off the East Coast of the United States, with minor actions in the Indian Ocean and Mediterranean Sea.

-In 1793, Congress unilaterally suspended repayment of French loans from the American Revolutionary War, and in 1794 signed the Jay Treaty with Great Britain.
-Then engaged in the 1792 to 1797 War of the First Coalition, France retaliated by seizing U.S. ships trading with Great Britain.
-When diplomacy failed to resolve these issues, in October 1796, French privateers began attacking all merchant ships in U.S. waters, regardless of nationality.
+In 1793, Congress suspended repayment of loans made by France during the American Revolutionary War.
+This was followed in 1794 by the Jay Treaty with Great Britain, then engaged in the War of the First Coalition with France.
+The French government responded by permitting privateer attacks on American ships trading with Britain, which in October 1796 was expanded to cover all ships operating in American waters, regardless of nationality.

-Spending cuts following the end of the American Revolutionary War left the U.S. unable to mount an effective response, and within a year over 316 American ships had been captured.
-In March 1798, Congress reconstituted the United States Navy, and in July authorized the use of force against France.
+The United States was initially unable to mount an effective response, with over 316 American ships captured in the first year.
+Congress reconstituted the United States Navy, and in July 1798 approved the use of force against France.
 By 1799, losses had been significantly reduced through informal cooperation with the Royal Navy, whereby merchant ships from both nations were allowed to join each other's convoys.
+The replacement of the First Republic by the Consulate in November 1799 led to the Convention of 1800, which ended the war.

-The replacement of the French First Republic by the Consulate in November 1799 led to the Convention of 1800, which ended the war.
 The right of Congress to authorize military action without a formal declaration of war was later confirmed by the Supreme Court.
-This ruling formed the basis of many similar actions since, including U.S. participation in the Vietnam War and the Gulf War in the 20th century.
+This ruling has formed the basis of many similar actions since, including the Vietnam War and the Gulf War in the 20th century.
 (Note: Between 1776 and 2000, the United States engaged in over 115 undeclared wars, versus only five declared ie the War of 1812, Mexican–American War, Spanish–American War, World War I, and World War II.)